JHGuitarFreak/UQM-MegaMod/README.md

 And the default Super Melee menu music is by Flashira Nakirov.

+## Donation

+If you'd like to donate towards The Eternal Doctrine you may do so via Ko-Fi: https://ko-fi.com/jhguitarfreak

 ## License

 The code in this repository is under GNU General Public License, version 2 http://www.gnu.org/licenses/old-licenses/gpl-2.0.html